Noel-leoN/MapExt/README.md

 - BepInEx 5.4.21

 ## Install
-- install BepInEx 5.4.21 to you game root, run the game once then exit.
+- 1. Install BepInEx 5.4.21 x64(https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21) in the game root directory, run the game once then exit.
+Here is the detailed BepInEx installation introduction.(https://docs.bepinex.dev/articles/user_guide/installation/index.html)
-- download and unzip the Release zip file, then you'll get MapExt.PDX folder(2 file) and MapExt.Patch folder(1 files).
+- download and unzip the Release zip file, then get MapExtPDX folder(2 file) and MapExtPatch folder(1 files).
-- copy MapExt.PDX folder to game local pdx mod folder. (usually located in: Users\youraccountname\AppData\LocalLow\Colossal Order\Cities Skylines II\Mods)
+- copy MapExtPDX folder to game local pdx mod folder. (%USERPROFILE%\AppData\LocalLow\Colossal Order\Cities Skylines II\Mods)
-- copy MapExt.Patch folder to gameroot\BepInEx\patchers folder. (not \plungins !)
+- copy MapExtPatch folder to gameroot\BepInEx\patchers folder. (not \plungins !)

-%USERPROFILE%\AppData\LocalLow\Colossal Order\Cities Skylines II\Mods

--
 ## Usage
 For 57km^2 version(more stable):
-- create map in game editor manually to import 57.344km heightmap and 229.376km worldmap. (it's 1:1 scale, or any size you want but it scales)
+- create map in game editor manually to import 57.344km heightmap (229.376km worldmap is optional) . (it's 1:1 scale, or any size you want but it scales)

 For 229km^2 version(under test):
-- create map in game editor manually to import 229.376km heightmap and 917.504km worldmap(recommand only use heightmap for better performance). (or any size you want but it scales)
+- create map in game editor manually to import 229.376km heightmap (optional 917.504km worldmap, but not recommand because of performance drop). (or any size you want but it scales)

-Currently 4096x4096 16bit grayscale terrain image (PNG or TIFF) are supported.(8192 causes bugy water rendering,16384 totally not work)
+Supported terrain image format: 4096x4096 16bit grayscale terrain image (PNG or TIFF) .

 ## Caution
-- Bugs with all vanilla maps, and you have to use a custom 57km*57km(or larger) map.
+- Bugs with all vanilla maps.
+You have to use a custom map.
-  Due to the change in terrain height ratio, do not use vanilla game saves to play, otherwise existing buildings will have visual errors.
+  Due to the change in terrain height ratio, DO NOT use vanilla game saves to play, otherwise existing buildings will have visual errors.

-- If you have an earlier version installed, be sure to delete all directories and files, including BepInEx/patcher/MapEx and local PDX mods/MapExt.PDX
+- If you have an earlier version installed, be sure to delete all directories and files, including BepInEx/patcher/MapExt and local PDX mods/MapExt.PDX

 ## Code implementation & Compatibility description for modders
+- The main patching logic uses BepinEx MonoCecil Preloader to patch static fields (which is very difficult to do with ECS+Harmony and other methods), and then uses Harmony IL replaces and patches the method that calls the BurstJob of the relevant static fields that have been inlined.
+- Made a Harmony transpiler universal helper tool to great easily replace Burst Jobs and make future maintenance very simple.
+- Theoretically, except for a slight delay in starting to enter the game logo screen, the performance in the game will not be much affected.

 ## Changelog
+- v1.2
+  1. more complete simulation system (adding repair vehicle navigation, customizable AreaTool map tiles, etc.)
+  2. rewritten the patch code significantly,it might boost performance a bit.

 ## Notes